AMReX-Combustion/PeleLMeX/Docs/source/manual/LMeXControls.rst

 The `eb2.small_volfrac` controls volume fraction that are deemed too small and eliminated from the EB representation.
 This operation is done iteratively and the maximum number of iteration is prescribed by `eb2.maxiter`.
 For most applications, a single AMReX object is insufficient to represent the geometry.
 AMReX enable to combine objects using constructive solid geometry (CSG) in order to create complex geometry.
-It is up to the user to define the combination of basic elements leading to his desired geometry.
+It is up to users to define the combination of basic elements leading to their desired geometry.
 To switch to a user-defined EB definition, one must set:

 ::